eclipse-tractusx/traceability-foss/docs/user-guide.md

 <br>

-## Raise quality investigation from quality investigation
+## Raise quality investigation from the quality investigation

-To raise a Quality Investigation from a Quality Investigation, on the Investigation details page, view your part's child parts by clicking on the arrow next to thePart Name,  select the child part(s) and click on "Request Quality Investigation" button.
+To raise a Quality Investigation from a Quality Investigation, on the Investigation details page, view your part's child parts by clicking on the arrow next to thePart Name,  select the child part(s) and click on the "Request Quality Investigation" button.

 <img src="images/PC_QI-QIfromQI.png" height="60%" width="60%"/>